Winter Wellness in TCM and Yakuzen: Foods and Tips for Kidney Health

 The Kidney’s Role in Winter

-In TCM philosophy, the kidneys are more than just organs that regulate body fluids.
-They are considered the body’s powerhouse, the root of vitality and the origin of both Yin and Yang energy.
-Nourishing and protecting the kidneys in winter is especially important for maintaining balance and long-term health.
+In TCM philosophy, the kidneys are more than organs that regulate fluids — they are considered the foundation of vitality, the source of both Yin and Yang energy, and the body’s deep powerhouse.

 Kidney Yang–Nourishing Foods